BjornBuug/Fixed_Term_Lend-DeFi/README.md

 Here are the steps involved:

-1- The borrower creates a Cooler/Pool for their desired collateral that they want to deposit, along with the debt they would like to take in DAI/USDT tokens.
+1- The borrower creates a Pool for their desired collateral that they want to deposit, along with the debt they would like to take in DAI/USDT tokens.
 This can be done using the generate() function at the CoolerFactory.

 2- The borrower then creates a loan request that specifies the loan terms they are looking for.